 Management have used their judgement to consider the impact of COVID19 on the organisation and determined that the estimates and judgements applied to the preparation of the financial statements remain appropriate.

 Comparatives

-The comparative financial period presented is twelve months, as reported in the 30 June 2020 Annual Report.
+The comparative financial period presented as reported in the 30 June 2020 Annual Report.